-Training, capacity building and support for entities: The Board document from B.07, the Initial Results Management Framework of the Fund, also indicates that "systems should be put in place to support the Fund's staff, IEs, intermediaries, EEs, national designated authorities and focal points with guidance, coaching, training, and online toolkits and templates", 143 to facilitate the implementation of the RMF.
+Training, capacity building and support for entities: The Board document from B.07, the Initial Results Management Framework of the Fund, also indicates that "systems should be put in place to support the Fund's staff, IEs, intermediaries, EEs, national designated authorities and focal points with guidance, coaching, training, and online toolkits and templates^{"143} to facilitate the implementation of the RMF.
 The Secretariat of the GCF made available a Handbook with the Decisions, Policies and Frameworks agreed to by the Board of the GCF.
 The GCF Secretariat also launched, in June 2018, an internal Operations Manual for the project and programme lifecycle.
-These are important resources that will help navigate the over 395 Board-agreed decisions and policy frameworks to guide the Fund's operation, communicate requirements and expectations to partner organizations.
+These are important resources that will help navigate the over 395 Board-agreed decisions and policy frameworks to guide the Fund's operation, among which there are several related to results management and monitoring and reporting.
+The Secretariat is also implementing the readiness program, which is expected to, among other things, provide support for country capacity development activities to help countries better understand results management tools, requirements and responsibilities in the Fund.
+Yet as presented in the next section the gaps in guidance and the lack of clarity in concepts and roles regarding the RMF will most likely continue to require frequent consultations from the AEs and NDAs with different units of the Secretariat.